nicolaka/docker-networking-workshop/README.md

 sqaa61qcepuh  pets.1  nicolaka/pets_web:1.0  node-0  Running        Running 4 minutes ago
 ```

-You can see that the task is running on `node-0`, it could be `node-1` in your case.
+You can see that the task is running on `node1` or `node2`.
 Regardless which node the task is running on, routing mesh make sure that you can connect to port `5000` on all cluster nodes and it will take care of forwarding the traffic to a healthy task.

-Using your browser, go to the node where the task is NOT running on ( e.g `52.23.23.1:5000` where `52.23.23.1` is the IP of the node that the task is NOT running on).

-You still can see the app right?
+You will notice that a the port 5000 was highlighted in your Play with Docker web portal.
+You can click on it and routing mesh will ensure that your application will be exposed on all nodes.
+Regardless if the application is running on that node or not.
 That's the power of Routing Mesh!

-## Wrap Up

-Thank you for taking the time to complete this lab!
-Feel free to try any of the other labs.